 Social media is a great way to connect with friends, family, and clients.
-However, here’s the full disclosure: social media can be time-consuming if you don’t know how to manage your social media presence properly.
+However, here’s the full disclosure: Social media can be time-consuming if you don’t know how to properly manage your social media presence.
 In this article, we’ll share some tips for using social media efficiently so that you can make the most of your time on these platforms.

 Full disclosure: social media can be time-consuming.
-The good news is that there are ways to manage your social media presence without spending all your waking hours on it.
+The good news is that you can manage your social media presence without spending all your waking hours on it.
 For example, you could hire a virtual assistant to help you stay organized and post consistently.

 The best way to ensure that you’re using social media effectively is by focusing on specific goals for each channel and then measuring the results of your efforts with analytics tools like Instagram Insights or Google Analytics.
 This way, even if you don’t have time for posting every single day (or even every week), at least you know what matters most so that when something does need updating online—whether it be an event schedule or product launch—you can do it quickly and effectively!

 If you’re like most people, you have a lot of social media accounts.
 If you don’t, that’s great!
-Please pat yourself on the back for having it together, and focus on what’s important in life: eating pizza and watching Netflix.
-However, for those of us who have a presence online, it can be hard to keep track of everything.
+Please pat yourself on the back for having it together and focus on what’s important: eating pizza and watching Netflix.
+However, keeping track of everything for those with an online presence can be hard.
 Here are some excellent tips for managing your social media presence:

 Use a calendar—and use it religiously!

-You’ve probably heard this one before, but I think it bears repeating because calendars are so helpful when trying to plan out posts or events.
+You’ve probably heard this one before, but I think it bears repeating because calendars are helpful when planning posts or events.
 They come in many different shapes and sizes; there’s no correct answer here except whatever works best for your needs (Google Calendar is an easy-to-use free option).
-Check out these fantastic ways people use calendars with their brand/business too!
+Check out these fantastic ways people use calendars with their brand/business, too!